adminion/friends-of-friends/doc/plugin.md

 <a name="PersonModel.getFriends"></a>
 ### PersonModel.getFriends(personId, findParams, done)
-get all friends of an person
+get all friends of a person

 **Kind**: static method of <code>[PersonModel](#PersonModel)</code>
 **See**: [FriendshipModel.getFriends](FriendshipModel.getFriends)